oanegros/Blender_for_Biologists_2023/lessons/1c_volume_to_mesh.md

  ## Rendering meshes

- Some quick notes on rendering a mesh instead of a volume:
+ Some quick notes on rendering a mesh instead of a volume (best to switch to the _Shading_ tab):
  - This needs a `Material`, the standard node is `Principled BSDF`.
 This contains most of what you need
  - If you do not make the object emit light, it needs to be lit by another source, this can be either volumetric emission, another mesh with emission, or a `Light`.